Section 1031 Exchanges in Business Sales

 • The proceeds from the sale of the building ($300,000) may qualify to be sheltered under Section 1031.

-• The sale of the business (to the extent that the sale reflects the goodwill of the business) may not qualify to be sheltered and capital gains taxes would be owed.
+• The sale of the business (to the extent that the sale reflects the goodwill of the business) may not qualify to be sheltered, and capital gains taxes would apply.

-• The seller must assign their rights to the proceeds for the building to a qualified intermediary (with help from their attorney) who receives the cash from the sale of the building.
+• In order for the sale of the building to qualify for a section 1031 Exchange, the seller must assign their rights to the proceeds for the building to a qualified intermediary (with help from their attorney) who receives the cash from the sale of the building.

-• Then the seller has 45 days to inform the qualified intermediary in writing of another commercial property (which would be a like-minded property) that the seller desires to purchase.
+• Then the seller has 45 days after the sale to inform the qualified intermediary in writing of another commercial property (which would be a like-minded property) that the seller desires to purchase.

 • The seller has 180 days to close on the replacement commercial property from the date of the original sale.

-Certain physical assets (or hard assets) such as equipment, machinery, and vehicles may be separately identified as such in the purchase agreement and be segregated from the sale of the remaining goodwill of the business.
+Certain physical assets (or hard assets) such as equipment, machinery, and vehicles may be separately identified and segregated from the sale for the goodwill of the business.
 This corporate personal property (as defined under Section 1031) may qualify for a Section 1031 Exchange.
-The remaining goodwill of the business being sold does not qualify.
+The goodwill of the business being sold does not qualify.
 Importantly, inventory is not included as a physical asset that would qualify for a section 1031 Exchange.
-The seller must also remember that they must purchase a ‘like-minded’ physical asset in order to properly effectuate the Exchange and defer capital gains taxes from the sale of the physical assets.
-Expert accounting and attorney advise in such instances are strongly recommended.
+The seller must purchase a ‘like-minded’ physical asset in order to properly effectuate the Exchange and defer capital gains taxes from the sale of the corporate personal property.
+Expert accounting and attorney advice in such instances is strongly recommended.

 A ‘Line of Business’ Exchange Qualifies Under Section 1031